Eighty Fights From The 80’s (Part Two)

 Simon Brown vs Tyrone Trice I: This scorcher escapes the retrospective attention of all but the staunchest fans.
 The frantic opener set the tone, each guy the mirror of the other as they hurled punches in the pocket.
 Brown was felled in the second after fielding twelve unanswered blows, but his spearing jab slowly surfaced as Trice’s wick burned out.
 A final hook in round fourteen had Trice out on his feet.

-Daniel Zaragoza vs Seung Hoon Lee: Zaragoza traveled to South Korea to defend his super bantamweight title against the local hero and while the split draw was a bit of homestyle cooking, what really matters is that both fighters left it all in the ring in a non-stop, high intensity firefight.
+Daniel Zaragoza vs Seung Hoon Lee: Zaragoza ventured to South Korea to defend his super bantamweight title against the local hero and while the split draw was a bit of homestyle cooking, what really matters is that both men left it all in the ring in a non-stop, high intensity firefight.

 1989